in

 They’re particularly recommended on main tables as they take up very little space due to their sleek and slender features (very much like a trumpet).
 And it is also because of its unique shape that it can hold a lot of flower displays without hogging all the space on the table.

-This type of vase shape is very similar to the cylinder vase but the difference is that a trumpet vase’s mouth is flared outward, making it much bigger or wider.
+This type of vase shape is very similar to the cylinder style, but the difference is that a trumpet’s mouth is flared outward, making it much bigger or wider.
 It can come in a wide variety of materials but the best option is usually glass.
 It’s perfect for holding long-stemmed blooms for added drama.

 Amphora Vase

-They can come in varied sizes with the bigger ones being placed directly on the floor.
-They are also oftentimes made out of ceramic or porcelain with intricate artwork being hand painted on their outer façade.
-Because of their heavier and costlier materials and at times antique value, amphora vases can be quite expensive.
+They can come in varied sizes, with the bigger ones placed directly on the floor.
+They are also oftentimes made out of ceramic or porcelain, with intricate artwork being hand painted on their outer façade.
+Because of their heavier and costlier materials and, at times, antique value, amphora vessels can be quite expensive.

 However, modern manufacturing advances paved the way for affordable manufacturing.
-We now have amphora vases that are made out of cement, stoneware, or even resin.
-So if you’re working with a limited budget, don’t rule the amphora vases out just yet because there are other more affordable versions.
+We now have models made of cement, stoneware, or even resin.
+So if you’re working with a limited budget, don’t rule this vase out just yet because there are other, more affordable versions.

 Pail Vase

-Most bucket or pail vases have handles as they are typically upcycled items but there are some pail or bucket vases that don’t have a handle.
-If you want a look that’s a little bit more authentic though, it would be best for you to go with a pail vase that has a handle attached to it.
+Most bucket or pail vases have handles as they are typically upcycled items, but some types don’t have a handle.
+If you want a look that’s a little bit more authentic, though, it would be best to go with a pail design with a handle attached to it.

-Most of the pail vases out there are made out of some type of metal or tin.
-They can develop some type of patina as they age or over time.
-Some homeowners rather like the added charm that patina brings in.
+Most of the pail vessels out there are made of metal or tin.
+They can develop some patina as they age or over time—some homeowners like the added charm that the patina brings in.

-If you aren’t a huge fan of the aged or weathered look though, you always have the option to go ahead and paint your pail vases.
-Larger pail vases can look nice on the floor whereas smaller ones can be placed on tables, window sills, or just about any place you can think of in or around the house.
+If you aren’t a huge fan of the aged or weathered look, though, you always have the option to go ahead and paint them.
+Larger ones can look nice on the floor, whereas smaller ones can be placed on tables, window sills, or just about any place you can think of in or around the house.

-They usually match well with bright and cheerful flowers but a word of caution, if you want to prolong the lifetime of these pail vases, it would be best to line them with a waterproof liner.
-They have massive openings right at the top and this can accommodate massive flower heads and flower arrangements.
+They usually match well with bright and cheerful flowers, but a word of caution: if you want to prolong the lifespan of these pail vases, it would be best to line them with a waterproof liner.
+They have massive openings right at the top, which can accommodate massive flower heads and arrangements.

 Compote Vase

-If you want to add style and elegance to your spaces, this vase can be perfect for you.
-It can be made into a wide variety of materials but the common ones we’ve seen so far are either made out of glass or metal.
-If what you’re after is a rustic or vintage or antique type of aesthetic, a compote vase will be able to fit right in.
+If you want to add style and elegance to your spaces, this style can be perfect for you.
+It can be made into a wide variety of materials, but the common ones we’ve seen so far are made out of glass or metal.
+If what you’re after is a rustic vintage or antique type of aesthetic, a compote design will be able to fit right in.

 Novelty Vase

-This results in a wide range and variety of novelty vases created and readily available.
-These vases can be made and molded into literally anything, from animal shapes to human faces, to logos, and every other type of oddity you can think of.
+This results in a wide range and variety of novelty pieces created and readily available.
+These can be made and molded into anything, from animal shapes to human faces, logos, and any other oddity.
 These pieces are also oftentimes customized or made to order.
 You can have anything you desire or prefer.

-On top of all this, if you would like to show off your style preferences and personality, you can even customize your novelty vase with special paintings on the exteriors or even stickers.
+On top of all this, if you want to show off your style preferences and personality, you can customize your novelty vase with special paintings on the exteriors or even stickers.

 Vase Materials